This is a serious specified offence for the purposes of section 224 Criminal Justice Act 2003 if it was committed with intent to:

 Factors indicating lesser harm

-- Nothing stolen or only property of very low value to the victim (whether economic, sentimental or personal)
+- Nothing stolen or only property of very low value to the victim (whether economic, commercial or personal)

 - Limited damage or disturbance to property